Support for the array API standard#

 After applying these markers, dev.py test can be used with the new option -b or --array-api-backend:

-python dev.py test -b numpy -b pytorch -s cluster
+python dev.py test -b numpy -b torch -s cluster

 This automatically sets SCIPY_ARRAY_API appropriately.
 To test a library that has multiple devices with a non-default device, a second environment variable (SCIPY_DEVICE, only used in the test suite) can be set.
-Valid values depend on the array library under test, e.g. for PyTorch (currently the only library with multi-device support that is known to work) valid values are "cpu", "cuda", "mps".
-So to run the test suite with the PyTorch MPS backend, use: SCIPY_DEVICE=mps python dev.py test -b pytorch.
+Valid values depend on the array library under test, e.g. for PyTorch, valid values are "cpu", "cuda", "mps".
+To run the test suite with the PyTorch MPS backend, use: SCIPY_DEVICE=mps python dev.py test -b torch.

-Note that there is a GitHub Actions workflow which runs pytorch-cpu.
+Note that there is a GitHub Actions workflow which tests with array-api-strict, PyTorch, and JAX on CPU.

 Additional information#